UPDATE: In 2020, the requirements and application steps for getting Medicaid insurance did not change.

 If you can’t get one of the documents that the office needs, you will have to send it in another day.
 This can delay your benefits.
 So make sure you get all your documents ready ahead of time.

 What happens next?

 It will take some time to find out if you qualify for Medicaid after you apply.
 But there is good news.
-If you get into the program, Medicaid will usually go back and pay for any medical bills from the last few months before you applied.
+If you get into the program, Medicaid will sometimes go back and pay for any medical bills from the last few months before you applied.